 Here are some suggestions for avoiding heat-related illness:

-- Head for the AC.
+2. Head for the AC.
 Air conditioning is a true lifesaver in a heat wave.
 Even spending just a few hours in an air-conditioned room helps.
 Many cities and towns now set up cooling centers during heat waves.
 There are special programs designed to cut winter heating costs for low-income people, particularly the elderly.
 Some have suggested that there should be similar "summer cooling" subsidies, perhaps in the form of reduced utility bills.

 4. Stay out of the sun, obviously.
 But you'd be surprised at how many people each summer end up getting sick because they didn't follow this advice.
 If you're at the beach, gardening, or sitting in the bleachers at a ball game, it is easy to forget how much sun you're getting.

 5. Check up on a neighbor.
 Social isolation is one of the main risk factors for heat-related illness and death.
 If you know someone who's older, lives alone, and doesn't have air conditioning, stop by to check in and get help if there's a problem.